mkm-dz/otterbrass/README.md

 # Otterbrass
-Otterbrass is a MS Teams bot that distribute workitems load among suscribed members over a channel.
+Otterbrass is a MS Teams bot that distribute workitems load among subscribed members over a channel.

 # Prerequisites
 - A SQL Server and a blank database configured.